BIRTHSTONES BY MONTH

 Sapphire, the September birthstone comes in all the colors of the rainbow – except red. a precious gemstone of that, according to ancient lore, instilled wisdom, loyalty and nobility.
 When people say “sapphire,” they’re usually referring to the royal blue variety of this gem, although it can occur in all colors of the rainbow (except red, which is classified as ruby instead). ©Image: GIA

 Opal and tourmaline are the two birthstones for October.
 Both of these gemstones are known for their endless color combinations and are believed to have been created from rainbows. ©Image: GIA

 BIRTHSTONE OVERVIEW Topaz and citrine are the two birthstones for November.
 Both are fairly abundant making them affordably priced.
 These two November birthstones are known for their calming energies and can be found around the world. ©Image: GIA

-Turquoise, tanzanite and zircon are the three birthstones for December.
-These gemstones range from the oldest on Earth (zircon), to one of the first mined and used in jewelry (turquoise), to one of the most recently discovered (tanzanite).
+Turquoise and tanzanite are the two birthstones for December.
+These gemstones range from the one of the first mined and used in jewellery (turquoise), to one of the most recently discovered (tanzanite).
 All of these stones are relatively inexpensive, but their beauty rivals even precious gemstones.
 Colorless zircon is a convincing replacement for diamond, tanzanite often substitutes sapphire, and turquoise is unmatched in its hue of robin’s egg blue. ©Image: GIA